MajorityAttack/Ubuntu18.04/rootPassword.md

-# How to reset root password on ubuntu 18.04 system in GCP
+# How to reset root password in GCP

 ## login the GCP SSH (webpage)of instance
 ```sh